rust-phf/rust-phf/README.md

 MSRV (minimum supported rust version) is Rust 1.46.

+TODO: Carify MSRV when building with const feature.

 ## Usage

 PHF data structures can be constructed via either the procedural